Robotics > KUKA Robotics integration

 Robotics

-Industrial and commercial robots operate using proprietary control systems and communication protocols.
-Connecting these systems to broader business workflows requires middleware, protocol translation, and careful architecture planning.
+Coordinating robot systems with human teams is hard.
+Industrial and commercial robots run on proprietary control systems and communication protocols - connecting them to business workflows requires middleware, protocol translation, and careful architecture planning.

-Industrial standard used by major robot manufacturers (ABB, KUKA, FANUC, Siemens).
-Provides secure, reliable machine-to-machine communication with built-in data modeling and service-oriented architecture.
+Industry standard used by major manufacturers (ABB, KUKA, FANUC, Siemens).
+It provides secure machine-to-machine communication with built-in data modeling.

-Open-source robotics middleware widely used in research and development.
+Open-source robotics middleware common in research and collaborative robots.
 ROS2 uses DDS (Data Distribution Service) for real-time communication between nodes.
-Common in academic settings and newer collaborative robots.

-Lightweight publish-subscribe protocol designed for IoT devices.
-Used for robot telemetry and event-driven communication.
-Lower bandwidth requirements than OPC UA.
+Lightweight publish-subscribe protocol built for IoT devices.
+Used for robot telemetry and event-driven communication, with lower bandwidth needs than OPC UA.

-Many robot manufacturers use proprietary communication methods requiring vendor-specific SDKs or edge devices for translation to standard protocols.
+Many manufacturers use proprietary communication methods that need vendor-specific SDKs or edge devices to translate into standard protocols.

-Robot systems typically require network segregation between operational technology (OT) and information technology (IT) networks.
-Integration points usually occur through:
+Robot systems typically need network segregation between operational technology (OT) and information technology (IT) networks.
+Integration points usually happen through:

 - DMZ (demilitarized zone) with controlled access

-- Edge computing devices that bridge OT and IT networks
+- Edge computing devices bridging OT and IT networks

 - API gateways with rate limiting and authentication